pbaranski/strapi-heroku-template/README.md

 - An Heroku account (Free)

+## Swagger
+Due to some problems with URLS it need to be set manually in extensions\documentation\config\settings.json

 ## Hosting images
 Heroku do not save local files so external service need to be used:
 - Add: "strapi-provider-upload-cloudinary" to package.json